+- II.
+Body

-A Revolver
+- A Revolver

-1. The principle of the revolver is that a cylinder with separately loaded chambers (usually six) revolves as the weapon is cocked or the action is pulled through, thereby aligning each chamber with the barrel and firing pin in succession.
+- 1. The principle of the revolver is that a cylinder with separately loaded chambers (usually six) revolves as the weapon is cocked or the action is pulled through, thereby aligning each chamber with the barrel and firing pin in succession.

-2. Nomenclature 2
+- 2. Nomenclature

-To properly use and understand the service revolver one must first be familiar with the nomenclature.
+In order to properly use and understand the service revolver one must first be familiar with the nomenclature.